-Find out today if you’re entitled to Construction sit accident compensation.
-We handle all claims on a no win, no fee basis and can provide you with immediate legal representation anywhere in Australia.
+Find out if you’re entitled to compensation for your construction site accident today.
+If you are eligible we can provide you with immediate legal representation anywhere in Australia.

 Safety on construction sites in Australia has come along way in the past ten years.
 Reports from leading authorities and government organisations show that injuries on site have decreased significantly.
 However, construction sites are still very dangerous places, and accidents still happen.

 If you’ve been injured at work then you could be entitled to compensation.
 The specialist work injury lawyers at Australian Accident Helpline can help you make a No win, No Payment construction site compensation claim.

 We can also help you with workplace injury and workers compensation claims too.

 Workers must have their wits about them at all times as there are many hazards on construction sites that can cause injury.
 Some of the most common causes of injury include:

 The most common injury resulting from the accidents listed are injuries sustained to the hands, fingers and thumbs. followed closely by upper leg/knee injuries and arm and shoulder injuries.
 In many cases, the wrong PPE is to blame for many hand finger and thumb injuries on site.

 As mentioned above the hands, fingers and thumbs are most susceptible to injury.
 However, workers on construction are at risk of suffering more severe injuries.